-However, above option takes time to be fielded, considering that sharing the decision means sharing power.
-On the matter, it should be considered that the ultimate goal of financiers at all levels – from the World Bank, the IMF, to the bank around the corner – is not only to make a profit, but to influence the budget of the debtors and therefore interfere in their choices (see national and international institutions).
+However, the above option takes time to be fielded, considering that sharing the decision means sharing power.
+On the matter, it should be considered that the ultimate goal of financiers at all levels – from the World Bank, the IMF, to the bank around the corner – is not only to make a profit but to influence the budget of the debtors and therefore interfere in their choices (see national and international institutions).

 Option B – National capitalists set up their own Risk Fund

 Consequently, it is up to African capitalists to take on the charge of the future of their communities and to establish a National Fund for creating jobs and promoting opportunities, which can help to minimize the migration of unemployed youth to Europe.
 This does mean:

 - To shift the paradigm of the financial interventions from the over-indebted economy at a micro and macro level to real people empowerment.